bittiez/TimeVote/README.md

 - Configurable messages
 - Configurable vote length
 - Configurable percent of players required to pass the vote
+- Per world time change, the timevote will only change in the world that was voted for
+- Players can only vote from the world that is being voted on
 - Optional pay to start a vote `Not yet implemented`

 # Usage